rocket-pool/RPIPs/RPIPs/RPIP-1.md

 `discussions-to`: The url pointing to the official discussion thread on dao.rocketpool.net

-`status`: Draft, Review, Final, Stagnant, Withdrawn, Living
+`status`: Draft, Review, Final, Stagnant, Withdrawn, Living, Obsolete

 `type`: One of Protocol, Meta, or Informational.
 If Protocol, please include the category (`Core` or `RPRC`).